rbisdorff/Digraph3/docSphinx/tutorial.rst

 Here we observe 46 such outranking circuits, like: *Konstanz* >= *Berlin-Humboldt* >= *Stuttgart* >= *Konstanz* (see :numref:`chordlessCircuits` circuit 6 above), With the *NetFlows* ranking rule, they appear in fact 6th, 7th and 8th ranked (see (:numref:`rankedQualityScores`).
 The occurence of so many outranking circuits makes any linear ranking doubtful, independently of the specific ranking rule we might apply.

-In this case, it is more convincing to operate quantiles rating of the sutdents' quality scores, as is, indeed, proposed by the Spiegel magazine publication.
+In this case, it is more convincing to operate quantiles rating of the sutdents' quality scores, as is, indeed, proposed by the *Spiegel* magazine publication [29]_.

 Nine-tiling the average enrolment quality scores ................................................